manuelbomi/Enterprise-Architecture-for-McDonald-s-AI-Data-Driven-Transformation-An-Architect-s-Strategic-Bluepr/README.md

 <img width="3533" height="2917" alt="Image" src="https://github.com/user-attachments/assets/d8277f0c-4d95-418a-ad20-c544e0ea2e54" />

-*Figure 2: McDonald's current and target AI/Data capability landscape.
-All stakeholders alignment and strategies agreement can take place in the 1st and 2nd quarters of 2026, while deployments,  and global rollouts can take place between 2027 - 2028.
-Further refinements, MLOps and technology versioning can occur in the last 12 months through to the 1st quarter of 2029.*
+*Figure 2: McDonald's AI/Data Transformation Timeline.
+Stakeholder alignment and strategy agreement will be completed in the first two quarters of 2026.
+Developmnets, deploymenst and global rollout will occur between 2027-2028, followed by refinements, MLOps implementation, and technology versioning through the first quarter of 2029.*

 > [!IMPORTANT]
-> Note that the viewpoints expressed in this discourse is from the Architect's only perspective at this time.
-Full decisions regarding methodologies, approach and timing can only be agreed after extensive discussuions with all technical and business stakeholders
+> <ins>Architectural Perspective Disclaimer</ins>: This discourse reflects initial architectural viewpoints.
+Final methodology selection, implementation approaches, and scheduling will be determined through extensive consultation with all technical and business stakeholders
 > The enterprise architecture perspectives, capability models, and transformation roadmaps presented in this discourse represent preliminary architectural viewpoints developed from an Enterprise Architect's professional perspective.
 These recommendations are based on:
 > 1. Technical analysis of McDonald's public disclosures, technical blogs, and industry architecture patterns.
 > 2. Capability modeling frameworks (TOGAF, ArchiMate) applied to McDonald's specific context.